School resegregation, race and America’s future: Recent research

 School resegregation evidence

-In terms of school equity issues, at stake are huge differences in educational outcomes and life chances for students of color.
-A 2013 study published in American Educational Research Journal, “High School Socioeconomic Segregation and Student Attainment,” finds that peer influence is an important and underappreciated factor in motivating students to achieve.
+Even long after the doctrine of “separate but equal” has been discredited, research continues to show why these issues matter.
+At stake are huge differences in educational outcomes and life chances for students of color.
+For example, a 2013 study published in American Educational Research Journal, “High School Socioeconomic Segregation and Student Attainment,” finds that peer influence is an important and underappreciated factor in motivating students to achieve.
 The author, Gregory J. Palardy of the University of California, Riverside, concludes that “even after controlling for an array of student background characteristics and school inputs, students who attended high-SEC [socioeconomic composition] schools were 68% more likely to enroll at a four-year college than students from low SEC-schools.
 Because educational attainment is associated with several important life outcomes — access to careers, income, and even health — this finding suggests that attending a low-SEC high school may have lifelong negative consequences.”

 Among the most striking papers to explore this theme of potential “lost” progress is the 2012 paper “Brown Fades: The End of Court-Ordered School Desegregation and the Resegregation of American Public Schools,” published in the Journal of Policy Analysis and Management.
 The researchers, Sean F. Reardon, Elena Tej Grewal, Demetra Kalogrides and Erica Greenberg — all at Stanford University — look at 200 medium and large school districts that were legally released from court-ordered desegregation plans.
 They note the following general trends: “Of the 483 districts enrolling at least 2,000 students and still under order in 1990, 215 (45%) were released before 2009 and 268 remained under court order”; further, “the rate at which districts have been released has increased over time: more than twice as many districts were released in the 2000s as in the 1990s.”
 Their data analysis yields the following conclusions: